-Lara Jackle Dickinson is Executive Director and Co-Founder of OSC2 (One Step Closer to an Organic Sustainable Community), a group of CEOs working together toward regenerative food and agriculture solutions.
+Lara Jackle Dickinson is Executive Director and Co-Founder of OSC (One Step Closer to an Organic Sustainable Community), a group of CEOs working together toward regenerative food and agriculture solutions.
 In this capacity, she co-founded and launched the Compostable Packaging Collaborative, the Climate Collaborative and Climate Day for the Natural Foods industry.
 She also runs Pluot Consulting where she deploys her 20 plus years of natural foods experience to work on executive level marketing, sales, and strategic planning with some of the most mission driven food companies in the world.
 Lara was the CEO of LightFull Foods, VP Marketing & Retail sales at Numi Organic Tea, and VP of Marketing at the Balance Bar Company before it’s acquisition by a major CPG company.
 Lara received an MBA from Cornell, a BS in Finance from the University of Southern California and completed graduate work at Oxford.
 She lives in Piedmont, CA with her husband, three young children and 8 chickens.

 New Hope Network

-Carlotta Mast is the senior vice president of content and insights for Informa’s Global Health & Nutrition Network, which includes the New Hope Network in Boulder, Co.
+Carlotta Mast is the Senior Vice President of Content and Insights for Informa’s Global Health & Nutrition Network, which includes the New Hope Network in Boulder, Co.
 She is also the current board president for Naturally Boulder and sits on the boards of the Climate Collaborative, whose mission is to leverage the power of the natural products industry to reverse global warming, and of the Supplement Online Wellness Library (OWL), an industry-wide, self-regulatory initiative designed to create a rich and more complete picture of the dietary supplement marketplace for regulators, retailers and industry.
 Carlotta is a frequent speaker at natural products industry events and conferences and has been interviewed about natural products trends and market performance by The New York Times, NPR, ABC News, Business Week and numerous other media outlets.
 In 2013, Carlotta co-founded a paleo snack company called Wholly Bites, which hit the market well before Whole Foods Market and other retailers began adding paleo sections to their stores.
 Wholly Bites was sold in 2016 and is now marketed under the Thrive Tribe brand.

-Michelle Ferguson is executive vice president of Food and Innovation for Clif Bar & Company, a family- and employee-owned company crafting energy food with organic and sustainable ingredients to feed and inspire adventure.
+Michelle Ferguson is VP of Marketing at Miyoko’s Creamery.
+She is former executive vice president of Food and Innovation for Clif Bar & Company, a family- and employee-owned company crafting energy food with organic and sustainable ingredients to feed and inspire adventure.
 Guided by the company’s five bottom lines – Sustaining our People, our Business, our Brands, our Community and the Planet – Michelle sets innovation strategy and leads new product development for all CLIF brands.
 Michelle draws inspiration as a foodie, an athlete and a mom to help craft trailblazing new products such as CLIF® Nut Butter Filled and CLIF® Whey Protein.
 Michelle joined Clif Bar & Company in 1999 as director of consumer research.
 In 2003, she was promoted to vice president of brand marketing, then to senior vice president in 2006.
 In 2009, she was promoted to executive vice president of marketing.
 Under her direction, Clif Bar grew to be a recognized leader in grassroots marketing programs that engage consumers and address important environmental issues.
 Prior to Clif Bar, Michelle directed research at Gatorade and served as managing director at M.B.L.
 Taiwan.
 Michelle holds a bachelor’s degree in international agricultural development from the University of California, Davis and a master’s in agricultural economics from Cornell University.
 She lives in Kensington, California, with her husband and two children.

-Vanessa is the President of Cultivate Creations, a boutique marketing, strategy, and innovation consulting firm focused in driving expansive growth for emerging and established natural and organic brands.
+Vanessa is the Founder of Cultivate Creations, a boutique marketing, strategy, and innovation consulting firm focused in driving expansive growth for emerging and established natural and organic brands.
 She is consummate advocate for the consumer perspective and loves smart design, breakthrough integrated marketing, and innovative ideas.
 Cultivate Creations has a deep appreciation for a 360 approach to everything it does, and takes the time and thought necessary to ensure that its work and ideas speak to consumers, retailers, sales organizations, trade partners, press, and internal audiences.

 Jim Taschetta is the co-founder and CEO of Akai Life, LLC and a member of the Naturally Bay Area board.
 He is a 30-year CPG veteran with mix of large company and start-up experience.
 He started his career in brand management at Procter & Gamble.
 During his 10 years at P&G, including 7 overseas, Jim built a variety of brands and categories.
 While at Coca-Cola, Jim led a $2 billion-dollar portfolio of brands, including the Sprite, PowerAde and Minute Maid brands.
 As an SVP at Visa, Jim led the repositioning of the Visa brand and introduced a brand management system to the marketing function.
 Over the last several years he has focused on bringing his experience to helping small to medium sized companies scale.
 He was one of the first executives at the fin-tech start-up Yodlee, which went public in 2015.
 While at Bare Escentuals, he led product and marketing and helped position the company for a successful sale to cosmetics giant Shiseido.
 Most recently, he led the expansion of start-up Caveman Foods, helping them to become a leading provider of Paleo snacks.
 Jim received his MBA from Cornell University and lives with his wife and two children in Burlingame, CA.